 Other ways to help your child

-- Don’t oppose their gender expressions or behaviours, or act negatively towards your child because of them, acceptance is the key to their happiness
+- Don’t oppose their gender expressions or behaviours, or act negatively towards your child because of them – acceptance and a willingness to try and understand is the key to their happiness.

-- Don’t take your child to see specialists, children shouldn’t be forced to examine their gender through games or any other means, or be made to feel there is something ‘wrong’ with them
+- Don’t rush to take your young child to see specialists – children shouldn’t be forced to examine their gender through games or any other means, or be made to feel there is something ‘wrong’ with them.

 How to address it with others